zigglers/rachet/README.md

 # Rachet Registry 🛠️

 The official tool registry for [Clanker](https://github.com/ziggle-dev/clanker) - AI agents that actually do things.
+Required to do anything meaningful with this repoistory.

 ## 🚀 Quick Start